Small-Scale Events Advancing SPSSI (SEAS) Grants

 a) A cover letter with contact information for organizers.

 b) A brief proposal (up to 1000 words) outlining the purpose of the event and its anticipated

 outcomes.
 You will need to state how SPSSI will be featured at the event, and how the event

 c) A detailed budget (one page or less) outlining the use of funds, and including additional sources of funding that will be sought to support the event.

-SEAS grants are awarded twice each year.
-The annual deadlines are January 30th for events to be held in the Spring semester, and September 30th for events to be held in the Fall semester.
-Proposals for highly timely and event-oriented research may be submitted at any time during the year to be reviewed within one month of receipt on an ad hoc basis.
-If yours is a time-sensitive application, please indicate that with an email to Anila Balkissoon.
+Proposals for events that are highly timely and event-specific may be submitted at any time during the year and will be reviewed within one month of receipt on an ad hoc basis.
+To submit a time-sensitive application, indicate this in an email to Justin Belsley.